ChristopherLiew/SQLLint/README.md

 # SQLLint
-Repo with boilerplate setup for SQL / Python linting and fixing with SQL Fluff and Black within Poetry.
+Repo with boilerplate setup for SQL / Python linting and fixing with SQL Fluff, Flake8 and Black within Poetry.

 ## Make Commands
 ### Set Up